arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

-#### Send HTTP GET method and receive data
+#### Send HTTP GET Method and Receive Data

 The following sketch will do the same as the previous one, connect to your provider and use a HTTP GET method to get the data from the server you connect to.
-In this case "example.com", printing out the content trough the Serial monitor.
+In this case "example.com", printing out the content through the Serial monitor.

 ```cpp
 #include <GSM.h>